EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Essentially a baby RSV4, this could be in extremely high demand, and I genuinely can’t wait.

-It doesn’t just top there.
-The concept for a Tuono 660 was shown, and if Aprilia follow suit from the RS, expect to see a production model at next years show.
+It doesn’t just stop there.
+The concept for a Tuono 660 was shown, and if Aprilia follows suit from the RS, expect to see a production model at next year’s show.

-As usual the RSV4 100 Factory gets and update, with new suspension and IMU.
+As usual, the RSV4 100 Factory gets an update, with new suspension and IMU.
 Power peaks at 217hp, with carbon wings and aerodynamic devices with experience drawn from the RS-GP Moto GP Prototype.

 Aston Martin Brough Superior

 The new collaboration between Aston Martin and Brough Superior leads to the creation of the turbocharged AMB 001 track bike.
 With a price tag of £93,000 and a limited production run of strictly 100 units, the none road legal bike takes the current Brough 1000cc V-Twin and turbocharger it’s set to make 180hp.

 Aston Martin’s experience with turbochargers came in handy with the turbocharger.
 Use of a VGT unit (variable geometry Turbo) allows the aspect ratio of the blades inside the housings to be changed depending on engine load and RPM.
 The system allows for a balanced performance throughout the whole rev range, it generates more boost at lower RPM’s but then wont starve the engine at higher RPM.